 The streets are lined with trees with all of these beautiful flowers popping and filling the warm air with their amazing fragrance.

-One of our favourite restaurants here is Taberna Del Alabardero.
+One of our favorite restaurants here is Taberna Del Alabardero.
 They have both a cafe and a formal restaurant, both are lovely.

 To start we chose the Jamon ibericos and the foir gras with balsamic and strawberry's.
 It tasted as beautiful as it looked.